-We focus on controlling autonomous vehicles which transport goods from a source to a destination.
-As illustrated in Figure 1, let us assume that we have a two-lane road, the traffic being interrupted by an obstacle at t = 0 on one of the lanes (e.g., due to a vehicle breakdown).
+Our interest is focused on controlling autonomous vehicles which transport goods from a source to a destination.
+As shown in Figure 1, our problem is a space sharing problem.
+Let us assume that we have a two-lane road, the traffic being interrupted by an obstacle at t=0 on one of the lanes (e.g., due to a vehicle breakdown).
 This results in a space sharing problem between two queues of vehicles, which is equivalent to managing a crossroads intersection, but without traffic lights.

 This situation is traditionally studied in operations research and queueing theory.
 To our knowledge, there is no work proposing vehicle behaviors to deal with such conflicts, but various approaches have been proposed to model and analyze traffic flow interrupted by incidents.
-In 2002, Hidas proposed a microscopic traffic network simulator with a multi-agent system, and presented lane changing models (unforced, forced, and cooperative) to avoid accidents [6].
+In 2002, Hidas proposed a microscopic traffic network simulator with a multi-agent system, and presented lane changing models (unforced, forced, and cooperative) to avoid accidents [12].
 His results indicate that only forced and cooperative behaviors reproduce realistic flow-speed relationships in congested situations.
-Baykal-Gürsoy et al. in 2009 presented a queueing model to describe the traffic flow on a road link that is subject to a roadway incident [1].
+Baykal-Gürsoy et al. in 2009 presented a queueing model to describe the traffic flow on a road link that is subject to a roadway incident [13].
 For some cases, they present analytical results and compare them to simulation results.